 How long have you been in the real estate business?

 I became a Realtor in Jan.
-2006 a few months after my Dad suggested I consider a career in real estate.
+2006, a few months after my Dad suggested I consider a career in real estate.
 I passed my real estate exam with flying colors in December 2005 and within 6 months of being licensed to sell real estate and trying to do the traditional sales side of the business I became very worried that I just wasn't cut out for this line of work......then I found out about BPO's, which saved me from getting out of the business altogether!
-BPO's have been my savior!
+BPO's had been my savior and it helped turn my life around 180 degrees!

 Why are you wanting to help other people learn about the BPO business?